wp_cache_add()

-Adds data to the cache, if the cache key doesn't already exist.
+Adds data to the cache if there is no cache with the specified key yet.

 No Hooks.